makkus/freckles/README.rst

 ``freckelize``
 ==============

 *freckelize* supports the quick and easy creation of plug-ins for all sorts of project-types and -data.
-It comes with a few default ones, as well as examples to illustrate it's workings and capabilities.
+It comes with a a number of default ones, as well as examples to illustrate it's workings and capabilities.
 Here are a few of those:

 Python project
 --------------